ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 ### Solutions that need you to be a power user

-If you are techie enough, you can start using OpenPGP with email using [Enigmail](https://emailselfdefense.fsf.org/en/).
+If you are tech-savvy enough, you can start using OpenPGP with email using [Enigmail](https://emailselfdefense.fsf.org/en/).
 And for services you can also consider self-hosting it[^host] in low-power devices such as a Raspberry Pi.
 You can even get a URL to point to your server at absolutely no charge[^dns].